kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/07-creating-and-calling-methods.md

 ```

 * After the code modification we still have access to the logged in user `id` which is what we want
-* Even though we are using ES6 syntax, the above code snippet is still using the function keyword behind the scenes and that is how we have access to `this` because it is bound to the function (_even though we are using ES6 object syntax we are still using ES5 function behind the scenes_)
+* Even though we are using ES6 syntax, the above code snippet is still using the function keyword behind the scenes and that is how we have access to `this` because it is bound to the function

+### Review
 This was a fundamental look at:

-* How methods work
+* How **Meteor Methods** work
 * How we define them
 * How we call them